kwbock/clipster/README.md

 Code snippets before they were cool.

 An OpenSource Rails engine to add clipboard code sharing to your existing Ruby on Rails applications.
 Great for internal code sharing.
+Try it out at http://developerdan.com/clipster
+* Features
+	* Syntax highlighting
+	* Expiring clips
+	* Public and private clips
+	* Atom Feed for public clips
+	* Optional user integration

 ## Production